What is Collective Enfranchisement?

 There is the possibility that the building does not qualify for a collective claim, or you cannot achieve interest from a sufficient number of lessees or the freehold may be too expensive (which is sometimes the case if the freeholder owns one or more flats in the building).
 Instead you may be able to extend your individual lease.
 You should still speak to your fellow lessees as soon as possible.
 You may be able to make your claim for a lease extension at the same time as one or more of your fellow lessees.
 This is likely to save some costs if you instruct the same solicitor and valuer.

 If management is the problem then you should also discuss with your fellow lessees whether Right to Manage is of interest.
 The Commonhold and Leasehold Reform Act 2002 provides a no fault based right for a majority of long lessees who own flats in a building to take over the management obligations in respect of their building.
 There is no premium to pay.
 There are strict qualification criteria so legal advice is essential.

 In some strict circumstances, a majority of lessees may be eligible to acquire their freehold at market value (which is usually less than enfranchisement value) under the provisions of the Landlord and Tenant Act 1987.
 This is usually appropriate where the freeholder has failed to manage the building and is in breach of covenant.
 There is much more scope for dispute with the freeholder under this procedure but it is worth consideration with your specialist advisors.

 How can Hart Brown Solicitors help me?

-Our award winning Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of collective enfranchisement.
+Our Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of collective enfranchisement.
 They can assist you in determining whether you and your building qualify, guide you through the procedure and likely costs involved in more detail and of course act for you in connection with the claim itself.